-Valentine’s Day Wreaths: wood embroidery hoops, brass rings and birch, decorated with pink pom poms, tassels, greens, and velvet hearts.
+Valentine’s Day Wreath Ideas: wood embroidery hoops, brass rings and birch, decorated with pink pom poms, tassels, greens, and velvet hearts.

-I made these pretty Valentine’s Day wreaths one day when I wasn’t feeling too well.
+Today I’m sharing some DIY Valentine’s Wreath ideas.
 They were really easy to put together, and they’d be perfect for spring too, or in a little girls nursery, or as the backdrop of a dessert table at a wedding or shower.
 Pretty much anywhere. 😉

 I actually had a Christmas version of these up on this wall before and I loved them so much, I decided to make a Valentine’s Day version of them.

 Each wreath is a little different, but they’re all super easy to put together.
 Here’s how I made them.

 Yarn Valentine’s Day Wreath

 For this first wreath I started out with a plain gold ring from the craft store.
 I picked up some different colours of pink yarn for this whole project at the thrift store, a great inexpensive source if you want some different shades, and kinds.

 I cut the yarn pieces to about 1 1/2 ft long each, and each section has about 5 pieces of yarn each.
 You can adjust the number based on the thickness of your yarn.
 Then tie the yarn pieces onto the gold ring using the larks head knot.
 I tied 15 larks head knots for my wreath, but you can adjust according to the size of your ring and thickness of your yarn, to get the look you like.
 I also included 1 section of white yarn for a little contrast.

 I made two wreaths using wood embroidery hoops.
 I bought two different sizes from the thrift store.
 I also picked up some faux green picks.